-“This land acquisition within the Sturgeon River Gorge Wilderness Area is a good example of what can happen when private institutions come together with governmental agencies to protect a truly unique natural resource,” said Sen. Levin.
+“This land acquisition within the Sturgeon River Gorge Wilderness Area is a good example of what can happen when private institutions come together with governmental agencies to protect a truly unique natural resource,” says Sen. Levin.
 “I am proud to have supported this venture and pleased that the pristine beauty of the Sturgeon River will be preserved, while adding to the attractions of the Ottawa National Forest as a whole.”

-“Making sure our beautiful lakes, waterways, lands and wildlife are preserved is vital to the very identity of our state and our nation,” said Sen. Stabenow.
+“Making sure our beautiful lakes, waterways, lands and wildlife are preserved is vital to the very identity of our state and our nation,” says Sen. Stabenow.
 “This purchase will help ensure these untouched acres of exceptional forest along the Sturgeon River remain protected for Michigan residents and tourists alike.”

-“I am pleased to see these 2,000 acres will be protected for future generations,” Rep. Stupak said.
-“The preservation of this pristine area is the result of a coordinated effort of individuals and organizations in both the public and private sectors, including not just myself and Senators Levin and Stabenow, but also the U.S. Forest Service and The Trust for Public Land.
+“I am pleased to see these 2,000 acres will be protected for future generations,” Rep. Stupak says.
+“The preservation of this pristine area is the result of a coordinated effort of individuals and organizations in both the public and private sectors, including not just myself and Senators Levin and Stabenow, but also the U.S. Forest Service and Trust for Public Land.
 The end result is a valuable ecological resource for the enjoyment of northern Michigan residents and the thousands of visitors our region draws every year.”

-In August 2006, the integrity of the Wilderness area and the Wild & Scenic River corridor were in jeopardy due to the pending sale of 11,000 acres owned by We Energies in Michigan’s Upper Peninsula and northern Wisconsin.
+In August 2006, the integrity of the Wilderness area and the Wild & Scenic River corridor was in jeopardy due to the pending sale of 11,000 acres owned by We Energies in Michigan’s Upper Peninsula and northern Wisconsin.
 Rather than sell the privately owned 2,000 acres to developers, We Energies sought to protect and add the property to the Ottawa National Forest.
 TPL secured the property from We Energies and held it until the Forest Service was able to acquire the land in its entirety.

-The Trust for Public Land (TPL) is a national nonprofit organization, which works with others to conserve land for people to enjoy as working landscapes, parks, gardens, and natural areas, ensuring livable communities for generations to come.
-TPL, through its Northwoods Initiative has protected over 64,000 acres in Michigan.
+Trust for Public Land is a national nonprofit organization, which works with others to conserve land for people to enjoy as working landscapes, parks, gardens, and natural areas, ensuring livable communities for generations to come.
+TPL, through its Northwoods Initiative, has protected over 64,000 acres in Michigan.
 TPL depends on the support and generosity of individuals, foundations, and businesses to achieve its land for people mission.